Seeing a College of Science Academic Advisor

 - Develop realistic semester-by-semester course plans that result in high academic performance and on-time degree progression.

 - Understand university and college policies and how they mold and impact their university experience.

 - Students are encouraged to stay in frequent contact with their advisors throughout their time in the College of Science.

 Scheduled Advising Appointments

-Students are invited to schedule 30-minute appointments with their assigned advisors:
+Students may schedule 30-minute appointments with their assigned advisors:

-Walk-in appointments may be used to drop/add courses, resolve scheduling conflicts, complete paperwork and to address time-sensitive questions.
+Walk-in appointments may be used to drop/add courses, resolve scheduling conflicts, complete paperwork, and to address time-sensitive questions.
 Appointments are kept to 15 minutes and may not be used for registration or degree planning purposes.

-• scheduled on a first come, first served basis and therefore, students are not guartenteed to see their advisor during scheduled walk-in times if the number of students to be seen is greater than the time that has been scheduled.
+Walk-in appointments are scheduled on a first come, first served basis and therefore, students are not guaranteed to see their advisor during scheduled walk-in times if the number of students to be seen is greater than the time that has been scheduled.
 Students may see their assigned advisor only unless their advisor is not available and there is an immediate need.